 A crisis such as COVID-19 affects the economy and businesses in different ways.
 As an employer, you will need to consider the duration of the crisis and the impact it is having or will have on the business.

 Federal and State governments are providing a range of financial stimulus to support employers through this period.
-For example, the Federal Government is offering the new JobKeeper wage subsidy for employers, and the Victorian State Government has launched a Business Support Fund to help small businesses.
+For example, the Federal Government has extended their JobKeeper wage subsidy for employers, and the Victorian State Government has expanded their Business Support Fund to help small businesses.

 Many employers are putting in place measures to weather the COVID-19 economic implications.
 Whilst the initial reaction is to reduce staff costs, this may not necessarily assist businesses with managing through the current crisis.

 Before taking any action, such as stand downs or redundancies, consider these important questions:

 Have you communicated with your staff about the tough decisions you need to make?